Trip Summary and Itinerary Map

 The trip can also run on a private basis to fit around your plans.
 Departures may be tailored and can be set up on a date of your choice.
 Please note that there is a higher price for smaller groups.
 Please enquire for further details.

-For those travelling solo and want their own cabin, this ship has a good number of dedicated single cabins, please contact us for details.
+For those travelling solo who would like their own cabin, this ship has a good number of dedicated single cabins, please contact us for details.

 Children aged 12 years old or over are welcome.
 There isn't any concession on pricing.